buttplugio/buttplug/buttplug/README.md

 network ports, to claim and interact with the hardware.

 Buttplug-rs is a full fledged implementation of Buttplug, implementing both the client and server portions of the system.
-Implementations for other langauges (such as C# and JS) are built on top of the Rust library.
+Implementations for other languages (such as C# and JS) are built on top of the Rust library.
 See the [buttplug-rs-ffi](https://github.com/buttplugio/buttplug-rs-ffi) repo for more info.